telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/pdf-export/multi-page-variable-height.md

 # Export Multiple Pages with Variable Row Height

-You can split pages based on actual row hight by using external paging.
+You can split pages based on actual row height by using external paging.

 The built-in [multi-page PDF export functionality](/api/javascript/ui/grid#configuration-pdf.allPages) splits pages by record count according to the page definition at the data source level.
 However, this might not be desired if you have a grid with varying row-height.
-If so, render the grid in full and use the [page breaking](/framework/drawing/drawing-dom#automatic-page-breaking-q1-2015) functionality of the export module.
+If so, render the grid in full and use the [page breaking]({% slug drawingofhtmlelements_drawingapi %}#automatic-page-breaking-q1-2015) functionality of the export module.

 > **Important**
+>
 > Run the demo in the Dojo to ensure fonts are properly embedded.

 The example below demonstrates how to export a multi-page Grid with a variable row height.
-It also adds a header and footer using a [page template](/framework/drawing/drawing-dom#configuration-Page).
+It also adds a header and a footer by using a [page template]({% slug drawingofhtmlelements_drawingapi %}#configuration-Page).

 ###### Example